virtual-kubelet/virtual-kubelet/README.md

 Virtual Kubelet follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 Sign the [CNCF CLA](https://github.com/kubernetes/community/blob/master/CLA.md) to be able to make Pull Requests to this repo.

-Bi-weekly Virtual Kubelet Architecture meetings are held at 11am PST in this [zoom meeting room](https://zoom.us/j/245165908).
+Bi-weekly Virtual Kubelet Architecture meetings are held at 11am PST every other Wednesday in this [zoom meeting room](https://zoom.us/j/245165908).
 Check out the calendar [here](https://calendar.google.com/calendar?cid=bjRtbGMxYWNtNXR0NXQ1a2hqZmRkNTRncGNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).

 Our google drive with design specifications and meeting notes are [here](https://drive.google.com/drive/folders/19Ndu11WBCCBDowo9CrrGUHoIfd2L8Ueg?usp=sharing).

+We also have a community slack channel named virtual-kubelet in the Kubernetes slack.